As proposed by the AJS Governance Committee, December 2021

 c.
 No person shall be eligible for nomination by the Nominating Committee for the office of President unless either (i) such person is an officer of the Corporation at the time of such nomination or (ii) such person has served as an officer of the Corporation within four years prior to such nomination.
 For the avoidance of doubt, there shall be no presumption that service by any executive officer of the Corporation in any capacity shall automatically entitle such executive officer to serve as President.

 The President shall have the powers and duties usual to the office.
 The President shall have general and active control of all the affairs and business thereof.

 The Secretary/Treasurer shall have and exercise all the powers and duties usually appertaining to the office of Secretary/Treasurer.
 The Secretary/Treasurer shall be responsible for providing to the Board a full report on the income and expenditures of the Corporation at least once per year, normally at a meeting of the Board held during the Annual Conference.
 The Secretary/Treasurer shall also keep the records of the Corporation and of the Board.
 The Secretary/Treasurer shall call meetings of the Board and shall perform such other duties as may be delegated by the Board.

-The three Vice-Presidents shall have the powers and duties as delegated to them by the President or the Board, subject to the provisions of this section.
-One Vice- President shall serve as the Corporation’s representative to the American Council of Learned Societies and other appropriate organizations as determined by the Board.
+The three Vice Presidents shall have the powers and duties as delegated to them by the President or the Board, subject to the provisions of this section.
+The Vice President for Membership shall serve as the Corporation’s representative to the American Council of Learned Societies and other appropriate organizations as determined by the Board.
 This Vice President will assume the duties of the President, should the President be unable to fulfill these duties.
-The second Vice-President shall be responsible for the Annual Conference, supervising all aspects of the conference.
+The Vice President for Program shall be responsible for the Annual Conference, supervising all aspects of the conference.
 The Vice President for Publications shall be responsible for the Corporation’s publications.
-This Vice-President shall nominate editors, to be approved by the Board, and shall oversee the management of the publications.
+This Vice President shall nominate editors, to be approved by the Board, and shall oversee the management of the publications.